 10 a.m.
 Traditional Worship: Located in the Sanctuary, this service follows a more traditional order of worship, including unison readings, prayers, and hymns.
 Our weekly church school, newborn through high school, meets during the 10 a.m. service time.

 11 a.m.
 Friendship Time: Located in Pilgrim Hall, this is a time for refreshments and friendship with members and guests after the 10 a.m. service.

 *Both 9 a.m. and 10 a.m. services last approximately 50 minutes to 1 hour.

 There is no dress code.
 On a given Sunday you will see everything from suits to jeans in both worship services.
 Please join us in whatever is comfortable for you.

 Where do my children go during a service?

 Nursery care is available for children newborn-2 years with screened and consistent childcare workers.
 If you’d like to keep your infant or child with you in worship, you are more than welcome to do so.
 Please feel free to move about during the service as is needed.
 Church school begins with preschool (3-5 years) and continues through high school.
 Preschoolers may be dropped off before the service and checked into their class, or they are welcome to participate in children’s circle.
 Children’s Circle is a time when children are invited to come forward with the pastors for children’s message towards the beginning of the service.
 Afterward, the children are invited to church school.
 Following the service, parents pick their children up from the lower level Christian Education wing.
 Further questions?
 Contact Rachel Dudley.

 Who is welcome?

-Everyone is welcome… infant, child, and adult.
-Whatever your story, you’re welcome here, we mean it!
+Everyone is welcome… infant, child, and adult…people of any faith tradition or no faith tradition.
+Whatever your story, you’re welcome here!